cycle/docs/annotated/entity.md

 > Read how to use non-incremental primary keys (for example UUID) in the Advanced section.

-You can use import multiple annotations at the same time:
+You can use multiple annotations at the same time:

 ```php
 use Cycle\Annotated\Annotation as Cycle;